 Originally a post office, the Pinnacle retired from the mail delivery business in the mid 90s.
 Since then it's managed to distinguish itself from the competition with eclectic decor, great atmosphere and a unique street presence.
 The building's gothic exterior may remain intact, but the interior is awash with colour.
 There's a raised platform and dining area towards one end where you can enjoy casual meals or a round of drinks, or watch live bands.
 With peach walls, ornate columns and hanging lamps, there's a certain whimsical charm.
 You half expect a rushed hare to come marching past checking its pocket watch, closely followed by Alice.
 The actual bar is low-key and laidback, the sort of the place you can pull up a seat and while away the hours talking to friends.
 Oh, and the walls are lined with quirky brik-a-brak and memorabilia for no particular reason - just a hodge-podge of 'stuff'.
 It might not serve much purpose, but it adds to the charm and the general warmth of the venue.
-Drinks are what you'd expect from a Fitzroy pub - a selection of local and imported beers, a reasonable wine list and enough spirits to get you in trouble.
-The range might not be ground breaking, but the atmosphere more than makes up for it.
+Drinks are what you'd expect from a Fitzroy pub; a selection of local and imported beers, a reasonable wine list and enough spirits to get you in trouble.